G2-W26-COMP231/G2-S26-COMP231/README.md

 ## Deployment

-Deploying the app to a live environment (Render, etc.) is the Scrum Master's responsibility for this project once all iterations is finished, per our team's workflow decision.
+Deploying the app to a live environment (Render, etc.) is the Scrum Master's responsibility for this project, per our team's workflow decision.